stepci/stepci/docs/guides/testing-graphql.md

 # Testing GraphQL APIs

-[GraphQL](https://graphql.org) is a query language for APIs and a runtime for fulfilling those queries with your existing data
+[GraphQL](https://graphql.org) is a query language used to access and manipulate data in APIs

-We have added useful helpers to reduce the burden for testing GraphQL-powered APIs with our tool
+Testing such APIs would involve ensuring that they function properly and that they can effectively retrieve and manipulate data using GraphQL queries

+This typically involves sending requests to the API and examining the responses to ensure that they are correct and meet the expectations of the developer

 **Example: GraphQL Query**